michhar/navigating-ml/docs/level1/level1_practice.md

 ### Image Classification

 Create a Python program to classify images from Fashion MNIST Dataset (get [here](https://www.kaggle.com/zalando-research/fashionmnist/data)) leveraging code samples from the Python Data Science Handbook - [Ref](https://jakevdp.github.io/PythonDataScienceHandbook/05.02-introducing-scikit-learn.html#Application:-Exploring-Hand-written-Digits).
+Refer to Chapter 2 and 3 of this Handbook for information on data manipulation in Python if not already familiar.

-Do this in a Jupyter notebook (any service or locally) - recall you learned about this tool the Getting Started and Level 1 Preparation sections.
+Do this in a Jupyter notebook (any service or locally) - recall you learned about this tool the [Setup Section](level1_setup).

 It might help to examine the existing data format for `sklearn.datasets.load_digits` so that you can convert into that format to utilize the algorithms in `sklearn` (scikit-learn).
-Refer to Chapter 2 and 3 of this Handbook for information on data manipulation in Python if not already familiar.

 - What did you find?
 Which fashion item has the best accuracy, which the worst?
 Why do you think that is?
 Is there a way you could imagine improving this model?
 - Try a different model